-Discussing this will be Lord David Owen, a former British foreign secretary who is a member of the international initiative 'Global Zero: A world without nuclear weapons', Ohio State University professor John Muller, who is the author of the book: Atomic Obsession: Nuclear Alarmism from Hiroshima to Al-Qaeda, and Ariel Cohen of the Washington DC-based Conservative think tank The Heritage Foundation.
+On Monday's Riz Khan we ask: Is the world better off without nuclear weapons or do we need more of them to keep the peace?Discussing this will be Lord David Owen, a former British foreign secretary who is a member of the international initiative 'Global Zero: A world without nuclear weapons', Ohio State University professor John Muller, who is the author of the book: Atomic Obsession: Nuclear Alarmism from Hiroshima to Al-Qaeda, and Ariel Cohen of the Washington DC-based Conservative think tank The Heritage Foundation.

 This episode of the Riz Khan show aired on Monday, April 12, 2010.

 Content on this website is for general information purposes only.
 Your comments

 are provided by your own free will and you take sole responsibility for any direct